Step 6: Clean up [Workspaces]¶

 To avoid spending unnecessary compute resources, make sure to stop any Workspace sessions that you started as a part of this tutorial.
 If your Domino is deployed in the cloud, this will prevent you from incurring unneccessary charges.
 If your Domino is deployed on premises, this will free up your compute resources for others to use.

-There are two places in the Domino UI that you can stop your session.
+There are two places in the Domino UI where you can stop your sessions.

 Above your Jupyter notebook in the blue menu bar, click

 Enter a descriptive commit message, and click Stop and Commit.

 Go the to the Workspaces page in Domino.
 Since the Jupyter workspace opened in a new tab, you may have to select the previous Domino tab.

 Click on the Stop button corresponding to your workspace session.

 In both options, you were able to select Stop and Commit.
 The Stop and Commit button stops the workspace session and also save your work back to your project.
 The new files created from Step 5 should now be visible on the Files page.